• Skip to primary navigation

 • Not recommended with septic systems (there is debate over this, but I don’t like it)

-But if you are going to get one, you should get a good one that lasts for years.
+But if you are going to get one, you should get a good one that lasts for years and one that is the best you can afford.

 Here are some of the top garbage disposals sold today.
-I’ll say from the start that I have an InkSinkErator and I think it’s the way to go.
-This brand knows how to produce waste disposal units — they’ve been at is since the 1920s and it’s a recognizable piece of the parent company’s business.
+I’ll say from the start that I own an InkSinkErator and I think it’s the way to go.
+This brand knows how to produce waste disposal units.
+They’ve been at is since the 1920s and it’s a recognizable piece of the parent company’s business.
 InSinkErator is owned by Emerson, the same company that makes Rigid power tools, Copeland air conditioners, and Workshop wet/dry vacs.

 InSinkErator Badger 5 Garbage Disposal

 The Badger 5 from InSinkErator is a very popular choice of disposal unit.
-In fact, InSinkErator is the top disposal brand in the US in 2020.
-The Badger 5 combines a known brand with a low price and sufficient power to get the job done.
+In fact, InSinkErator was the top disposal brand in the US in 2020.
+The Badger 5 combines a known brand with a low price and enough power to get the job done.

 The Badger 5 is distinct due to a compact design, galvanized steel components, and and “easy-swap” plug-in design.

 The thing to realize about the Badger 5 is that its low price comes with a low power motor — just 1/2 horsepower.
-This isn’t necessarily a dealbreaker, but many people will want to go with a 3/4 or even 1hp unit.
+This isn’t necessarily a dealbreaker, but many people will want to go with a 3/4 or even 1 hp unit.
+For households of under 4 people or that isn’t cooking every night, the Badger 5 is a great choice and it can be found for right around $100, which is a very good price.

 • 1/2 horsepower motor